TobiasKb96/AI_UE/README.md

     Attributes:
         array: Current board configuration.
         goal: Target configuration.
+        cost: Steps taken to reach the state.
         heuristic_estimate: Value based on the heuristic method.
-        cost: Steps taken to reach the state.
         overall_cost: Combined cost (A* function value f(n)).
         children: List of valid child states.
         parent: Pointer to the previous board state.

-    Key Methods:
+    Methods:
         initBoard: Initializes a random solvable board.
         is_solvable: Verifies solvability of the board.
+        printBoard: Print the current board.
         h1: Computes Hamming distance.
         h2: Computes Manhattan distance.
+        switch_x_and_0: Move one value to the empty position.
         possible_moves: Identifies tiles that can be swapped with the blank.
         update_cost: Updates the overall cost for the board state.